Machine-learning-assisted Blending of Data-Driven Turbulence Models: Conclusions

-This work introduced a novel machine learning-based methodology for blending expert data-driven models to improve the performance of the \( k \)-\( \omega \) SST model across diverse flow configurations.
-The key feature of this approach is the internal blending mechanism within the RANS equations, which differs from existing non-intrusive blending methods \cite{cherroud2023space}.
-This internal blending provides a unified solution by applying model corrections directly via weighting functions predicted by Random Forest Regressors (RFR), which are trained by using the solutions of the expert models.
+This work introduced a novel machine learning-based methodology for blending expert data-driven models, trained for specific flow classes, to improve the performance of the \( k \)-\( \omega \) SST model across diverse flow configurations.
+The key feature of this approach is the \textit{intrusive internal} blending mechanism within the RANS equations, which differs from existing \textit{non-intrusive external} blending methods \cite{cherroud2025space}.
+This internal blending provides a unified solution by applying model corrections directly via weighting functions predicted by RFR, which are trained using the solutions of the expert models.

-The proposed blending approach operates in two distinct phases: an offline (learning) phase and an online (prediction) phase.
+The proposed blending approach operates in two distinct phases: an offline \textit{learning} phase and an online \textit{prediction} phase.
 During the offline phase, a mixture of available experts is selected, where each expert model is tailored to specialize in a specific flow regime.
-Random Forest Regressors (RFR) are employed to dynamically adjust the contribution of each expert model based on local flow features.
-The available expert models used in this paper were trained across various flow regimes, including attached boundary layers, separated flows, and free-shear flows (such as axisymmetric jets).
+RFR are employed to dynamically adjust the contribution of each expert model based on local flow features.
+The available expert models used in this paper were trained across various flow regimes, including attached boundary layers, separated flows, and free-shear flows (such as an axisymmetric jet).
 The flexibility of the weighting functions ensures that the most relevant expert models dominate in regions where they perform best, while less suitable models are downweighted.
 In the online phase, the computational process is streamlined into two steps.
 First, a baseline simulation is run to extract key flow features.
-Then, the blended correction is formed by using RFR and propageted within the RANS solver.
-To evaluate the effectiveness of the proposed methodology, the model was tested on several training and test flow cases from the NASA turbulence modeling testing challenge \cite{rumsey2022nasa}.
-The test cases include both a 2D zero-pressure-gradient flat plate flow and the separated flow over a wall-mounted hump.
-The results demonstrate that the blended model outperforms the baseline \( \MSST \) model, particularly in challenging flow configurations where the baseline model struggles.
-In certain cases, the blended model even surpasses the best-performing individual expert models.
+Then, the blended correction formed by the RFR is propagated within the RANS solver.